island-is/island.is/apps/services/sessions/README.md

 ## Contribute

-Refer to our [documentation](https://docs.devland.is) before contributing to understand the repository.
+Refer to our [documentation](https://docs.devland.is) before contributing.

-### Add DB Migration
+### Add Database Migration

-To update the database, create a new migration file using:
+To update the database, create a new migration file:

 ```bash
 yarn nx run services-sessions:migration-create -- --name <migration-name>